 According to the US Department of Energy (DOE), the US suffers more power outages than any other nation in the developed world.
 Microgrids can help a community to prepare for such situations by providing a source of backup power should the main grid go down.
 The details of how the microgrid can reliably achieve this should be set out in a reliability plan that details how the microgrid will be constructed in terms of the technologies involved, energy storage, system management (usually via a smart energy system) and other components.
 For example, the management system will often incorporate management system software and smart energy devices such as smart switches and sensors.
 These will help the system to operate independently of the national grid when necessary.

-Another advantage of microgrids is that they help communities, businesses and nations to become more energy secure by reducing the need to import energy from abroad, particularly when the source of that energy may be in a country with some degree of political or social instability.
+Another advantage of microgrids is that they help communities, businesses, and nations to become more energy secure by reducing the need to import energy from abroad, particularly when the source of that energy may be in a country with some degree of political or social instability.

 The microgrid can help to achieve cost savings in a number of ways.
 One of these is limiting the amount of energy consumed, through a smart energy system which makes energy consumption far more efficient.
 It will also help to make the system more reliable, thereby preventing power outages.
 Currently, consumers and business in the US pay at least $150 billion per year in costs as a result of power outages.
-The initial plan may also identify alternative financing sources and modernisation opportunities that act in turn to reduce the costs usually associated with long-term infrastructure improvement.
+The initial plan may also identify alternative financing sources and modernization opportunities that act in turn to reduce the costs usually associated with long-term infrastructure improvement.
 Finally, local generation improves energy generation by reducing the distance that energy has to travel from the generator to the point of need.

 Microgrids can generate revenue by helping communities and businesses to provide energy services to the wider grid.
 An example of this is the Feed-in Tariff that many countries have introduced in which a payment is paid for excess electricity exported to the national grid.